aayushmanmukherjee/currency-converter/README.md

 # **Currency Converter**
 Currency converter website made using HTML, CSS and Javascript.

-The conversion rate is fetched from this API `https://cdn.jsdelivr.net/npm/@fawazahmed0/currency-api@latest/v1/currencies/<country-code>`
+<u>The conversion rate is fetched from this API -</u>

+`https://cdn.jsdelivr.net/npm/@fawazahmed0/currency-api@latest/v1/currencies/<country-code>`

-The flag of the countries is fetched from this API `https://flagsapi.com/<country-code>/flat/64.png`
+The flag of the countries is fetched from this API -

+`https://flagsapi.com/<country-code>/flat/64.png`

 # **Preview**